gzigli/CFPB-Consumer-Complaint-Analysis/README.md

 - Power BI dashboard development
 - Executive reporting and business recommendations

-The objective of the project was to transform raw complaint data into a structured analytical solution capable of supporting operational monitoring, complaint prioritization, and data-driven decision-making.
+The objective of the project was to transform raw complaint data into a structured analytical solution capable of supporting operational monitoring, complaint prioritisation, and data-driven decision-making.

 ---